logikal/conference-tools/eventbrite-to-pg/README.md

 This utlity makes it easy to transfer your attendee report from EventBrite's CSV output into a Postgres database, making it possible to run SQL queries against your data.

-## Options
+## Environment Variables

-`DATABASE_URL` - The postgres url to use for setting up your database migrations and inserting your data.
+* `DATABASE_URL` - The postgres url to use for setting up your database migrations and inserting your data.

-`EVENTBRITE_CSV` - Path to the CVS file downloaded from the EventBrite website.
+* `EVENTBRITE_CSV` - Path to the CVS file downloaded from the EventBrite website.

 ## Usage